Back to:Engineering

 Through a mixture of theory and practical course work, learn to:

-• Support a real machining and engineering team and workplace
+• work as part of a real machining and engineering team and workplace

 Course outcomes